ProjectEvergreen/greenwood/www/pages/plugins/copy.md

 ## Copy

 The copy plugin allows users to copy files around as part of the [build](/docs/#cli) command.
-For example,, Greenwood uses this feature to copy all files in the user's _/assets/_ directory to final output directory automatically.
+For example, Greenwood uses this feature to copy all files in the user's _/assets/_ directory to final output directory automatically.
 You can use this plugin to copy single files, or entire directories.

 ## API
 This plugin supports providing an array of "location" objects that can either be files or directories.